arkency/posts/posts/2018-10-08-what-ive-learnt-at-rescon.md

 2. NServiceBus has a decent UI to debug message flows

-One of our guests was Szymon Pobiega who works daily on NServiceBus.
+One of our guests was [Szymon Pobiega](https://twitter.com/SzymonPobiega) who works daily on NServiceBus.
 He was kind enough to run a quick demo of it's dashboard.
 In the app you could drill down what messages were recorded in a system, how they connect together and visualize the whole business processes.
-That gave me much inspiration what could land in RES::Browser some day.
+That gave me much inspiration what could land in `RES::Browser` some day.

 3. The concept of a stream is not that familiar

 A stream is a simple grouping of events under one name.
-Simple yet powerful as it allows partitioning for a particular reader.
-And organizing events in streams is quite cheap now with link operation.
+Simple yet powerful as it allows [partitioning for a particular reader](https://eventstore.org/blog/20130210/the-cost-of-creating-a-stream/index.html).
+And organizing events into streams in RES is quite cheap now with link operation.

 You will primarily use a stream per aggregate but you're not limited to.
 We use streams to manage process manager state — by linking the events process is reacting to into it's stream.
 We also started using it for different projections — grouping events by correlation id or collecting events to be processed for particular read model, that is a report.